clintonboys/emma-chisit/README.md

 VI. **Poll aggregator**

 `PollAggregator.py` contains a number of functions for aggregating opinion polls and obtaining nationwide or statewide swing estimates for a nowcast.
 It can also combine national and statewide polls for a more informed national agreggate (research needs to be done to determine how useful or correct this is, and in what proportions).

+VII. **Swing calculator**

+`ComputeSeatSwings.py` translates the swings from the poll aggregator to the previous results on a seat-by-seat level, and then performs a runoff on these new results.